All About Camp

 The Family Center for Children and Youth with Special Health Care Needs invites families to apply to receive a Camp Scholarship for up to $250.
 Applicants do not have to be enrolled in Children’s Special Health Care Services (CSHCS) to be eligible.
 Families will be required to submit a completed Camp Scholarship Application along with an Attendance Registration Form, which will need to be filled out by the Camp Director.
 Deadline has been extended to June 30, 2023!
 Application form here.

-Connect with local organizations in your area like Knights of Columbus, Elks Lodge, and Kiwanis Club as many of these organizations offer scholarships and resources for children in their communities.
+Connect with local organizations in your area.
+Groups like Knights of Columbus, Elks Lodge, Lions Club and Kiwanis Club often offer scholarships for camps like Camp Midicha, among other resources.

 What to Expect at Camp

 All of the camps also integrate T1D education to help campers learn new skills and gain independence.
 Our patients who attend Camp Midicha are blown away by the bonding and activities, and many claim that Camp Midicha is the best thing about having diabetes.
 Read some of our patient testimonials below to learn why camp is such a rewarding experience for our T1D patients.